pouchdb/pouchdb/docs/_guides/conflicts.md

 });
 ```

-If the document has conflicts, then the `doc` will be returned with a `_conflicts` attribute, which may contain the IDs of conflicting revisions.
+If the document has conflicts, then the `doc` will be returned with a `_conflicts` attribute, which may contain the revision IDs of conflicting revisions.

 For instance, imagine the `doc` returned is the following: